playfulprogramming/playfulprogramming/content/crutchcorn/collections/humanizing-engineering/posts/trauma-and-tech/index.md

 As an adult, this reminds me of [burnout](/posts/tradeoffs-in-engineering-identities#Speed-vs-consistency), where one can be feeling out for the count in terms of their productivity but may be on the verge of crashing into a lower sense of productivity.

-In both of these examples, you may end up masking to hide your internalized state from the world; our society often vilifies and punishes transparency around negative mental health.
+In both of these examples, you may end up masking to hide your internalized state from the world or even yourself; our society often vilifies and punishes transparency around negative mental health.
 This transparency can be leveraged against you to paint you as "challenging to work with", "not producing good work", or even "bringing down the mood".

 # Trauma Surfaces